ietf-wg-idr/RFC4271bis/rfc4271bis.md

-The MULTI_EXIT_DISC is an optional non-transitive attribute that is intended to be used on external (inter-AS) links to discriminate among multiple exit or entry points to the same neighboring AS.
+The MULTI_EXIT_DISC is an optional non-transitive attribute that is intended to be used on external (inter-AS) links to discriminate among multiple exit points to reach the same neighboring AS.
 The value of the MULTI_EXIT_DISC attribute is a four-octet unsigned number, called a metric.
-All other factors being equal, the exit point with the lower metric SHOULD be preferred.
+All other factors being equal, the exit point with the lower metric is preferred.
 If received over EBGP, the MULTI_EXIT_DISC attribute MAY be propagated over IBGP to other BGP speakers within the same AS (see also {{phase2tiebreak}}).
 The MULTI_EXIT_DISC attribute received from a neighboring AS MUST NOT be